Diligent-Software-LLC/data_error_impl/README.md

 * `ACCEPTABLE_CORE_TYPES`

 Inherited DataError constant.
 An array containing stringified types.
-The acceptable types are Numeric, FalseClass, TrueClass, Symbol, String, and Time.
+The acceptable types are Numeric, FalseClass, TrueClass, Symbol, String, Time, and NilClass.

 * `DEFAULT_MESSAGE`

 Inherited DataError constant.
 Defines an instance's default error message.
-The STDERR string is "The argument was neither a Numeric, FalseClass , TrueClass, Symbol, String, or Time object."
+The STDERR string is "The argument was neither a Numeric, FalseClass, TrueClass, Symbol, String, Time, or NilClass object."

 ### Public methods